pvmlibs/flexid/README.md

 ## Implementation

-There is two main concepts:
+There are two main concepts:

-1. Resolver - provide worker id and ID configuration.
+1. Resolver - provides worker id and ID configuration.
 2. Generator - generates ID using resolver.
-Manages requesting workers and creates sequence part.
+Manages requesting workers and creates sequence with group part.
    Generator should be used as singleton in application for performance and to assure proper time monotonicity.
 You can also define a fallback to other generator if it can't resolve worker id.